 Training consists of daytime classes once a week for ten weeks.
 Upon successful completion of the core training and passing the final exam, participants will then become Master Gardener Interns.
 An intern must fulfill a 60-hour volunteer commitment in order to become a certified University of Illinois Extension Master Gardener.

 There are no prerequisites other than some knowledge or experience in gardening or land management (expertise is not required) and a willingness to learn about horticulture, and to share that knowledge with others.
 Participants must also commit to fulfilling the volunteer component of the program.
 Applicants are asked for a preferred volunteer area.
 Interviews with staff representatives ensure a good match of qualifications and schedule to a volunteer area.

-Our next onsite training will be in 2015.
+Our next on-site training will begin in January 2019.

 To learn more about the University of Illinois Extension Master Gardener program, visit the university's Master Gardener website at: http://www.extension.uiuc.edu/mg/.

 To learn more about Chicago Botanic Garden volunteer opportunities, click here.